 When to Hire an Attorney for Public Intoxication

 Though a public intoxication charge may seem minor, any criminal offense could have an outsized impact on your future.
 You don’t want to risk your goals and aspirations for one honest mistake—especially in cases where that mistake may not be one you actually made.
-Contact Bennett Law to learn more about your rights, your options, and the best course of action for your case.
+Contact the leading Criminal Defense Law Firm, Bennett Law to learn more about your rights, your options, and the best course of action for your case.

 Frequently Asked Questions About Public Intoxication in Alabama

 No; in fact, Alabama defines public intoxication as a violation rather than a misdemeanor or felony.
 But though this charge may seem relatively minor, the penalties can include up to 30 days of jail time and/or up to $200 in fines.
 What’s more, it is still a criminal charge that will appear on your public record if you let it go uncontested.
 That’s why it’s important to obtain legal counsel as soon as you are cited or arrested.